WeiliWw/VirHostMatcher-Net/README.md

 #### Predict hosts of virus genomes
 ```
-mkdir tmp
+mkdir output
-python VHiNet.py -q test_query -t 2 -o tmp -n 5
+python VirHostMatcher-Net.py -q test_query -t 2 -o output -n 5
 ```

 #### Predict hosts of viral contigs
 ```
-mkdir tmp2
+mkdir output2
-python VHiNet.py -q test_query2 -t 2 --short-contig -o tmp2 -n 5
+python VirHostMatcher-Net.py -q test_query2 -t 2 --short-contig -o output2 -n 5
 ```

-In both modes, VHiNet outputs a prediction file for each query virus to the specified directory.
+In both modes, VirHostMatcher-Net outputs a prediction file for each query virus to the specified directory.
 A prediction file is in .csv format where each row represents one candidate host with detailed taxanomic information and prediction score.
 Matrices of feature values are stored in a subdirectory `feature_values` under the output directory.

+### Bug reports
+Please open a Github issue or contact Weili Wang weiliw@usc.edu